twkrol/notion-clippings/README.md

 # notion-clippings
-Import Kindle clippings to a Notion's collection
+Import Kindle clippings into a Notion's collection